Corollarium/localtls/README.md

 Once you have manually tested and figured out how to run your server, use this technique to automate it:

 1. Ensure your `localtls` directory is `/root/localtls` and `cd` into it
-2. Create your own service script: `cp service.example.py service.py`
+2. Create your own service script: `cp service.example.sh service.sh`
-3. Put the one-liner from [above in "Manually"](#manually) into the newly created `service.py` file
+3. Put the one-liner from [above in "Manually"](#manually) into the newly created `service.sh` file
 4. Copy the `systemd` file into place, reload `systemd`, start and enable it:
    ```commandline
    sudo cp localtls.service /etc/systemd/system/